\\\Riverside GME Programs

 also tend to be more collegial with less academic hierarchy and adversarial

 interactions.
-Our ED providers are highly regarded at our hospital (the
+Our ED providers are highly regarded at our hospital with

-as a team.
-You will find consultants are generally happy to help and appreciate
+You will find consultants are generally happy to help and appreciate the

-the vast majority of emergency physicians will graduate residency and
+vast majority of emergency physicians will graduate residency and work

 policies, and protocols will allow for a smoother transition after graduation.